mantidproject/mantid/dev-docs/source/GUIDesignGuidelines.rst

 presenter.
 Presenter-view communication is slightly more involved.
 There are two ways of doing it:

-* **Connections** - the presenter may also contain connections.
+* **Connections** - the presenter may contain connections as well as the view.
 You may choose to define custom signals in your view, such as a ``plotRequested`` signal to announce that the user has asked to plot some data, probably by clicking a button.
-The presenter will need to implement a slot (let's call it ``handlePlotRequested``) to handle this, which gets the relevant data from the model and passes it to the view, and connect the signal to the slot in its constructor.
+The presenter will need to implement a slot (let's call it ``handlePlotRequested``) to handle this, which gets the relevant data from the model and passes it to the view.
+We then need to connect the signal to the slot in the presenter's constructor.
 It is also possible for a signal emitted by a view to be caught in the presenter of a parent view.
 In order to communicate by connections using Qt in C++ the presenter must inherit from ``QObject``.
 It's generally considered good practice to avoid having Qt in the presenter, so this method works best for GUIs written in Python (or another language with a more relaxed type system).

   - Note that is good practice to handle all signals in the presenter if you can, even if it is possible to just handle them in the view.
 This is because by going through the presenter we can unit